INMAS-Math/INMAS-Math.github.io/inmas.md

 | late August | Internships end | Typical end date of internships |
 | September | Due date for internship reports | Summary of internship work |

+#### Alternative
-An in-house version of the program could easily integrate the training into the regular schedule.
-This would eliminate the costs associated with travel, lodging, and meals that resulted from running the workshops over weekends.
-If multiple institutions are partnering for creating an INMAS-like program, one can imagine having traveling instructors for the year, each responsible for a specific module of the training.
+An in-house program, based at a single institution, could easily integrate the training workshop material into the students<92> regular schedule, for example by running a weekly extended seminar with learning and lab time combined.
+Such a method would eliminate the costs associated with travel, lodging, and meals that INMAS incurred from running the workshops over weekends at a central location.
+Or, if multiple institutions partnered to create an INMAS-like program, one could imagine having traveling instructors for the year, each responsible for delivering a specific module of the training at the multiple institutions.

 ### Program Advertisement
 The advertisement of the program is made through the following instruments:

 1. A website describing the program, its goals, activities, and calendar of events.
 1. Emails sent to all graduate students enrolled at the participating departments describing the program and how to apply.
 1. Informational sessions held over Zoom, including time for Q&A.  It is good for these sessions to invite students who participated in the program in previous years so that they can share their experience with prospective students.
 We observed that the majority of questions asked during these sessions were addressed to these students.
 1. Optional organized on-site visits to the node presenting the program to the students and answering their questions.
 As for previous point, former students are good ambassadors for the program, and should be invited to participate.

 ### Program Application Process
 Depending on the size of the pool of applicants, the application process can be coordinated using different tools.
 For a small pool of applicants, a simple email address with a form can be sufficient.
 In the first year of the program, we used a form on Google docs.
 For larger sizes, we found it more convenient to use an online workflow management software, so that all the information could be organized and carried through the year.
 We used a workflow management tool from Monday.com (Monday).
 We advertised the program in September with a deadline for applications a few weeks later.
 Selection decision was given in the following week and delivered through email.
 If program is integrated within the regular curriculum of the institution, the application process would simply leverage existing systems.

 This workflow management tool was also used for [internship application process](#internship-application-process) and